Panic flushes through your arms.

 After all, if you had a spare room to rent, you wouldn’t just approach a stranger in the street, would you?
 You’d understand there’s an appropriate context for that conversation.

-And that your conversation will be different with someone on a forum as opposed to a friend-of-a-friend who’s already seen photos.
+And that your conversation will be different with someone on a forum as opposed to a friend of a friend who’s already seen photos.

 For SaaS copywriting, it’s just the same.